NoesisGUI

 New project

-If you want to create a new Unity project ready to work with NoesisGUI we provide a Visual Studio project template available in the Visual Studio Marketplace.
-To install this template:
+If you want to quickly create a new Unity project set up for NoesisGUI, we offer a Visual Studio project template available in the Visual Studio Marketplace.

-• Launch Visual Studio and click Extensions -> Manage Extensions from the Menu Bar.
+• Launch Visual Studio and click 'Extensions -> Manage Extensions' from the Menu Bar.

-• In the Extension Manager expand the Online node and search for Noesis.
+• In the Extension Manager, expand the Online node and search for Noesis.
 Download the NoesisGUI Project Templates extension and restart Visual Studio.

 Unity3DTutorialImg13.png